-Table 7 reports the results.
-We find that Report Rating × Pre is generally insignificant which suggests that SA report recommendations were not informative over the 2016-2018 sample period.
-We also do not observe a robust relation between future returns and SA report recommendations of non-quant reports in the post-period.
+Table 8 reports the results.
+We find that Report Rating × Pre is generally insignificant which suggests that SA report recommendations were not informative over the 2016-2018 sample period.27 We also do not observe a robust relation between future returns and SA report recommendations of non-quant reports in the post-period.
 However, the coefficient on Report Rating × Post × Quant is significant across all return horizons.
 The point estimates indicate that for Quant Reports issued in the post period, a one-unit increase in SA report recommendations (i.e., moving from a hold to a buy) is associated with 0.84% higher returns over the subsequent week, 1.85% higher returns over the subsequent month, and 2.97% higher returns over the subsequent quarter.
-Further, the estimates on Report Rating × Post × Quant are significantly larger than the estimates on Report Rating × Post × Quant, indicating that Quant Reports are more informative than SA reports issued in the post-period and more informative than Non-Quant Reports issued in the post-period.
+Further, the estimates on Report Rating × Post × Quant are significantly larger than the estimates on Report Rating × Pre and Report Rating × Post × Non-Quant, indicating that Quant Reports are more informative than SA reports issued in the post-period.